tezos/tezos-mirror/docs/introduction/howtouse.rst

 Transfers and Receipts
 ~~~~~~~~~~~~~~~~~~~~~~

-In order to fund our newly created account we need to transfer some
+To fund our newly created account, we need to transfer some
 tez using the `transfer` operation.
 Every operation returns a `receipt` that recapitulates all the effects
 of the operation on the blockchain.